F43nd1r/kotlinbard/README.md

 ### Usage

-Add this to your gradle config:
+Add to your gradle config:
 ```groovy
 repositories {
     maven {